groonga/groonga/doc/source/reference/window_function.rst

 .. versionadded:: 6.0.3

-Window function can be used in :doc:`commands/select`.
+Window function can be used in :doc:`commands/select` and :doc:`commands/logical_select`.
 See :ref:`select-window-function-related-parameters` for details.

 This section describes window function and built-in window functions.